 2. Check the position of the gearshift lever.
 It must be in the N (neutral) position for starting.

 The engine will not start if the gearshift lever is in the F (forward) or R (reverse) position.

-- 3. Align the engine start symbol " ♂ " on the tiller handle with the pointer " ▶ " on the throttle grip. - 4.
-Turn the ignition switch key to the ON position; the buzzer will sound twice.
+3. Align the engine start symbol "♂" on the tiller handle with the pointer "▶" on the throttle grip.